ahbin2016/singtel_codility_exam/README.md

 3.Dolphins are not exactly fish, yet, they are good swimmers
  - Can you model a dolphin that swims without inheriting from a fish class? `Model implementing Swim and Extending Animals without inheriting Fish`
  - How do you avoid duplicating code or introducing unneeded overhead? `Model implementing Swim and Extending Animals without inheriting Fish`

+####Model animals that change their behaviour over time
+1.Can you model a butterfly?
+ - A butterfly can fly `Model implementing Fly, Walk and Extending Animals`
+ - A butterfly does not make a sound `Model implementing Fly, Walk and Extending Animals`